TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 ### 6.4 DAG List

 <p>DAGs 1-4 are the primary data pipelines.
 DAGs 5-6 are to refresh the taxi base and zone lookup data in the staging tables.
 The design frequency is set to "monthly", as files are created each month and deposited into the source S3 bucket.
-Each of the primary 4 DAGs can run independantly and load data into the Data warehouse Star schema. </p>
+Each of the primary 4 DAGs can run independantly and load data into the Data Warehouse Star schema. </p>

 | ID  | File Name               | Description                                      | Dag ID                   | Frequency  |